xuankimtran/docs-1/pages/katalon-studio/videos/create_test_case_record_playback.md

 ---
 <iframe width="560" height="315" src="https://www.youtube.com/embed/z15-MqM8TxY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A quick guide to create test case using the record and playback feature of Katalon Studio, a complete test automation tool, built on top of Selenium and Appium.
-Katalon Studio helps you start automation testing with the least effort and no costs.
+A quick guide to create test cases using the record and playback feature of Katalon Studio, a complete test automation tool, built on top of Selenium and Appium.
+Katalon Studio helps you start automation testing with the least effort and at no cost.

 > Download the latest version of Katalon Studio at [www.katalon.com](https://www.katalon.com).

 Read the full guideline of the record and playback feature at [Record Web Utility](/x/BoIw).

-Follow these basic steps to get started with the record and playback feature:
+Follow these steps to get started with the record and playback feature:

 1. Create a test case: